Çayönü: Archaeology

-The site was excavated for 16 seasons between 1964 and 1991, initially by Robert John Braidwood and Halet Çambel and later by Mehmet Özdoğan and Aslı Erim Özdoğan.
+The site was excavated for 16 seasons between 1964 and 1991, initially by Robert Braidwood and Halet Çambel and later by Mehmet Özdoğan and Aslı Erim Özdoğan.
 The settlement covers the periods of the Pre-Pottery Neolithic A (PPNA), the Pre-Pottery Neolithic B (PPNB), and the Pottery Neolithic (PN).

 The stratigraphy is divided into the following subphases according to the dominant architecture: